Things to Consider When Planning a River Valley Walk

 • Dressing appropriately for the weather

 All of the above is taken into consideration when selecting future trail locations.
 Again, many of our Saturday Hikers are long-time Edmontonians unfamiliar with how extensive our River Valley trail system is.
 This breadth can be intimidating to the new user.
-As the self-appointed group leader I do my best to review maps, see where friends have been walking lately, and then finally do a trial walk of the area myself!
-Being a privileged, able-bodied person it is harder for me to recognize all of the barriers to access that can come up for a diverse range of folks.
-I watch how other users are interacting with the trails, and note any potential barriers for attendees.
-This is an area I continue to work on, and one that is highly relevant for our community, our city, and for future trail planning.
+As the self-appointed group leader, I do my best to review maps, see where friends have been walking lately, and finally do a trial walk of the area myself!
+Being a privileged, able-bodied person, it is harder for me to recognize all of the barriers to access that can come up for a diverse range of folks.
+I watch how other users interact with the trails and note potential barriers for attendees.
+This is an area I continue to work on and one that is highly relevant for our community, our city, and future trail planning.

 Lisa Kercher (she/her)